iSPIRT/depa-training/scenarios/credit-risk/README.md

 ./ci/build.sh
 ```

 This script builds the following container images.

 - ```preprocess-bank-a```: Container for pre-processing Bank A's dataset.
 - ```preprocess-bank-b```: Container for pre-processing Bank B's dataset.
 - ```preprocess-bureau```: Container for pre-processing Bureau's dataset.
 - ```preprocess-fintech```: Container for pre-processing Fintech's dataset.

-Alternatively, you can pull and use pre-built container images from the ispirt container registry by setting the following environment variable.
-Docker hub has started throttling which may effect the upload/download time, especially when images are bigger size.
+Alternatively, you can pull and use pre-built container images from the iSPIRT container registry by setting the following environment variable.
+Docker hub has started throttling which may affect the upload/download time, especially when images are bigger size.
 So, It is advisable to use other container registries.
 We are using Azure container registry (ACR) as shown below:

 ```bash
 export CONTAINER_REGISTRY=ispirt.azurecr.io